 MoCRA includes certain exemptions for small businesses, which could be a huge relief for smaller brands.
 If your business has had average gross annual sales in the United States of less than $1,000,000 for the previous three-year period, you may not be required to register your facilities or list your products.
 However, this exemption does not apply to products that come into contact with the eye, are injectable, are intended for internal use, or alter appearance for more than 24 hours.
 Even if you qualify, you can still choose to register voluntarily.

-How to Submit Your Cosmetic Product Listing
+Ready to Submit?
+Here’s How to List Your Product

 Once you’ve gathered all your information, it’s time to submit your cosmetic product listing to the FDA.
 This final step is where everything comes together, but it requires careful attention to detail to ensure your submission is accepted without any issues.
 The FDA has specific platforms and procedures for this process, and knowing which one to use and what to expect can make a huge difference.
 Think of this as the final checkpoint before your product is officially on the record with the FDA.
 We’ll walk through the platforms you can use, the steps to follow, and the specific documentation you’ll need to have on hand to complete your submission successfully.

-Choose Your Submission Platform
+Paper vs. Digital: Choosing Your Submission Platform

 The FDA strongly encourages companies to submit their registration and listing information online.
 Digital submissions are faster, more efficient, and provide clearer confirmation that your information has been received.
 You have a few options for your cosmetic product facility registration and listing.
 The FDA offers a user-friendly online portal called Cosmetics Direct, which is designed for straightforward submissions.
 For more complex or high-volume filings, you can use the Electronic Submissions Gateway (ESG), a more robust system for electronic regulatory submissions.
 While paper forms are still available, they should be considered a last resort if online submission isn’t feasible for your business.
 Choosing the right platform from the start will streamline the entire process.